High Risk

 A merchant wondering why Squared deactivated his account.

-There are several reasons why Square may have suspended your deposits.
-Some of these reasons can be ameliorated with a quick fix; others are more innately complex.
+Square may suspend your deposits for several reasons.
+Some of these reasons require a quick fix, while others are more complex.

 Below are two of the most common reasons for Square suspending a transfer.

 1. Your bank isn’t verified, or you provided false or misleading information during registration.
-Square does not work with unverified banks, and requires that all merchants using its services provide the most accurate, up-to-date information possible.
+Square does not work with unverified banks, requiring all merchants using its services to provide the most accurate, up-to-date information possible.
 Similarly, if you’ve attempted to link an unsupported source, you’ll receive an error message instructing you to link a supported card.

 2. After processing fees, your current request is below the minimum or above the maximum transfer amount.
 The minimum amount for instant transfers is $25, while the maximum is $10,000.
 Square doesn’t allow same-day transfers for anything under $25 or over $10,000 (after processing fees).
 Additionally, if you’re a new seller, you start with a limit of one instant transfer per day of up to $2,000.
 Your daily transfer limit will increase as you continue using Square.